Auzrill/5e-Turn-Manager-Tool/README.md

 It's not perfect.
 There's still a way to crash it if you enter a string where it wants an integer.
 There is no end command so you have to close the program to end it.
 I don't know how to require integer inputs yet either.
+Just run it in python or idle to interact with it.

 Feel free to optimize for yourselves.

 I still have a lot to learn and will update this project as I continue learning python.
 So hopefully the above issues will be fixed in the future.

+Version 1 was the first "complete" version, but version 2 has added functionality for the "movement" option.